hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 On our packrafting trip in Scotland we had a MSR Hubba Hubba NX with us which is also a great 3-season tent, offers space for 2 and costs less than the Hilleberg tents.

 ## Final word
-My personal preference goes towards the Hilleberg Unna or the Hilleberg Nallo as my favourite solo backpacking tent.
-The Hilleberg Unna is self-standing, offers inside more space than the Hilleberg Soulo and can also be pitched on difficult terrain.
-The Hilleberg Unna can also be used as a winter tent.
-The Hilleberg Unna has more weight than for example the MSR Hubba NX or the Hilleberg Enan / Niak but you get a tent which works in every condition and is more durable which is especially important if you are planning to hike in remote areas for a longer period.
+My personal preference goes towards the Hilleberg Soulo or the Hilleberg Nallo as my favourite solo backpacking tent.
+The Hilleberg Soulo is self-standing and can also be pitched on difficult terrain.
+The Hilleberg Soulo can also be used as a winter tent.
+The Hilleberg Soulo comes with more weight than for example the MSR Hubba NX or the Hilleberg Enan / Niak but you get a tent which works in every condition and is more durable which is especially important if you are planning to hike in remote areas for a longer period.
 I also want to mention that weight is not the most important factor for me.
 I rather prefer durability and comfort on a low weight.
-On the other hand the Hilleberg Nallo 2 would be a good choice if you prefer more space and a dedicated vestibule rather having a self-standing tent like the Unna.
+On the other hand the Hilleberg Nallo 2 would be a good choice if you prefer more space and a dedicated vestibule rather having a self-standing tent like the Soulo.
+If you only plan to hike during the snow free months then the Hilleberg Niak should be a good choice.

 Finally, if you are into sea kayaking a self-standing durable tent against strong winds is probably a better option than an ultralight tent.
-If you are still not sure if you should buy the Hilleberg Soulo or the Hilleberg Unna then you should also consider your height.
-I am 180 cm tall and the Hilleberg Soulo was just too short for me.
-My foot / head touched the tent walls of the Hilleberg Soulo which means that my sleeping bag would get wet during the night (wet down does not insulate).
-There is also the Hilleberg Inner Mesh available for the Hilleberg Unna which I would buy additionally to modify the Hilleberg Unna to a summer tent with better air ventilation.
-The mesh is also available for the Hilleberg Soulo.
+There is also the Hilleberg Inner Mesh available for the Hilleberg tents which I would buy additionally to modify the Hilleberg tents to a summer tent with better air ventilation.

 Here is also an [article](http://www.hikeventures.com/packrafting-Njuoreatnu-Tornetrask-abisko/ "Packrafting in Sweden") about our packrafting trip in the Swedish mountains where we were camping in our MSR Hubba Hubba NX.
 After one year of usage we have a slight hole on the floor but otherwise we have no complaints about it as a 3-season tent.